 As an organization, we make every effort possible to engage in a circular economic cycle.
 What does this mean?
 It means that we work with as many companies as possible to recycle and reuse as many items as possible that we aren’t able to sell in our stores.
-In fact, we recycled 1,564,480 pounds of goods for 2019-2020, including cardboard, scrap metal, shoes, purses, baseball caps, books, and so much more, keeping these items out of landfills.
+In fact, we recycled 1,655,094 pounds of goods from July 2020 to June 2021, including cardboard, scrap metal, shoes, purses, baseball caps, books, and so much more, keeping these items out of landfills.
 Approximately 85% of the items that are not sold in our stores are recycled in one way or another.
 Here’s some additional information about our primary recycling efforts:

 In 2004, Dell joined together with Goodwill Industries to create the Dell Reconnect program.
 Consumers can drop off their used computer equipment at one of the 2,000+ participating Goodwill locations, in 44 states in the USA, to be responsibly recycled for free.
 The trained staff throughout Dell's 87 Goodwill partners sort and process the equipment that is picked up and recycled by Dell.
 The Dell Reconnect program not only helps create jobs in the community for people with disabilities and disadvantages, but it also helps foster the circular economy: plastics and gold collected will be recycled into new computer parts through Dell’s closed-loop recycling process.